vEnhance/1802/mockfin.typ

 = 18.02 Mock Half-Final

-- Since 3-hour exams constitute cruel an unusual punishment, this will only be 90 minutes long.
+- Since 3-hour exams constitute cruel and unusual punishment, this is only 90 minutes long.
 There will be eight questions.
-  It will cover all post-midterm 3 topics and a random subset of earlier topics.
+  We cover all post-midterm 3 topics and a random subset of earlier topics.

 - Like the real exam, I suggest not referring to any notes/calculators/etc.